 “How I hate the sight of an umbrella!”

-When I was young I loved English authors (and still do).
+I’ve loved English authors since I was a young reader.
 I remember reading the Bronte sisters, Jane Austen, Dickens and others and being enthralled by the scenery and situations that they painted in my imagination.

 One thing about the books that I remember was the rain.
 I’ve always loved rain, and growing up in Wyoming, it was a special treat when it came.
 I would sit out on our porch steps and let it fall on me and just feel it soak in as if I were the dry earth around me.